UWPCE-PythonCert/PythonCertDevel/_sources/supplemental/HowToRunAPythonFile.rst.txt

 3) On Windows, the `.py` extensions can be associated with the python interpreter, so it can be run directly.
 This is clunkier than the \*nix "shebang line" approach, so don't recommend it -- but it is an option.

-4) run ``iPython``, and run it from within iPython with the ``run`` command
+4) run ``ipython``, and run it from within iPython with the ``run`` command

 .. code-block:: ipython

   In [1]: run the_file.py

-5) Various IDEs (PyCharm, IDLE, etc) have a way to run the module you are currently editing --if you use one of these tools, learn how to do that.
-MAke sure that it is using the Python that you want it to be.
+5) Various IDEs (PyCharm, IDLE, etc) have a way to run the module you are currently editing -- if you use one of these tools, learn how to do that.
+Make sure that it is using the Python that you want it to be.

 Making sure you are set up correctly
 ------------------------------------